June 2, 2009---T

 Carol & Maryann noticed a Trolley Tour advertised in some of the materials they had accumulated.
 The tour would be in Tuscumbia, Alabama at 6:00 p.m.
 There is surely time for one more activity!
 This town is located across the Tennessee River from Florence.
 It was a short 6 mile drive over the bridge and thru the little town called Sheffield, not far from the town called Muscle Shoals.

 A pleasant hour was spent in Spring Park before getting on the trolley.
-The waterfall is a quite a nice attraction.
+The waterfall is a quite

 The 1 ½ hour trolley tour took us past many old homes and churches that were built in the early and mid 1800’s.
 The narrator did a good job of providing historical information about the people who built Tuscumbia.
 A great job has been done preserving their heritage.
 Many of the old homes are still lived in today.